Roughly 270 students finished school with an Anthropology degree from 12 degree programs available in Ohio.

 Oberlin College is a great choice for individuals interested in an Anthropology major.
 Soon after graduation, anthropology students generally make around $34,112 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Oberlin College's location in the small town of Oberlin, Ohio.

 Miami University - Oxford is a good choice for students pursuing an Anthropology degree.
-Students who graduate from this program report average early career income of $36,643 and mid-career income of $65,632.
+Anthropology majors from Miami University - Oxford get a earnings boost of approximately 5.6% over the average earnings of anthropology majors.
 Students who enjoy a more slow-paced life will appreciate Miami University - Oxford's location in the small town of Oxford, Ohio.

 It is difficult to beat Ohio University - Main Campus if you want to pursue Anthropology as a major.
-This is a great opportunity for students who like the style of a compact college town.
+With over 20,000 undergraduates, this school is among the largest schools in the U.S..

+This school does not require freshmen to live on-campus.
 There is a graduate program available for students who are interested.
-With 54.5% of the educators working full time, students are sure to get plenty of interaction with teachers.
 Take a deeper dive and discover how well Kent State University at Kent ranks in other categories.